 Which in online terms, means traffic.
 Any product-based business needs high volumes of traffic, because the industry-standard conversion rate is approx 1-3% which means for every 1000 website visitors 10-30 should buy.
 What does this boil down to?
 That you need to sell loads of products and find ways to do it.
 That is what countless businesses do all around the world, some very successfully, like Kayla and her $486 million net worth.

 But as a one woman show with two kids and after suffering PND, I realised I didn’t want to be working 24/7 and that there had been a smarter way.

-I realised I had been on the money with my marketplaces all along back in the early days.
-I could sell a product for around 50 – 70% less time than it would take in my physical product based business.
+I realised, I had been on the money with dropshipping all along back in the early days.
+I could sell a product for around 50 – 70% less time than it would take in my physical product-based business.
 It is just common sense to realise that when you can invest more time working on your business, rather than in it, you are going to scale it faster.

-So, there is a lot of chatter about marketplaces and whether they are a viable business model but screen what you hear, and take advice from those who actually have experience with the model and have a read of the following low down.
+So, there is a lot of chatter about dropshipping and whether it is a viable business model, but screen what you hear, and take advice from those who actually have experience with the model and have a read of the following low down.

-Think Esty, Ebay, Amazon, Brands Exclusive, Ozsale, Bike Exchange, Not on The High Street and before you start to think you could never create a business as big or successful as those, check this photo out:
+Think Esty, Ebay, Amazon, Brands Exclusive, Ozsale, Bike Exchange, Not on The High Street.

 The key is to just start, and to start simple.

-Marketplaces can be broad, like the above, or they can be niched like My Deal, Down That Little Lane, Temple and Webster, Harper and Harley.
-Sometimes a marketplace is also referred to as dropshipping.
+Dropshipping can be broad, like the above, or they can be niched like My Deal, Down That Little Lane, Temple and Webster, Harper and Harley and even smaller websites.

 Who are they best suited for?

-Marketplaces are great for anyone but especially someone who doesn’t have any skills or knowledge they can sell as service, so choosing a product niche and jumping into business this way is a great way to learn the ropes.
+Dropshipping is great for anyone, but especially someone who doesn’t have any skills or knowledge they can sell as a service, so choosing a product niche and jumping into business this way is a great way to learn the ropes.